1. Linear Models#

 (1.20)#\[\omega^{(i)}=\exp{\left(-\frac{\left(x^{(i)}-\tilde{x}\right)^{2}}{2 \tau^{2}}\right)},\]

 with \(\tau\) being a hyperparameter.
-This approach naturally gives more weight to new datapoints.
+This approach naturally gives more weight to new data points.
 Hence making \(\vartheta\) crucially depend on \(\tilde{x}\), and making it more non-parametric.

 1.2.
 Classification & Logistic Regression#